pharmbio/robotlab/README.md

 to power off and on the robotarm to get it back) we keep one connection open by following the tail of a fifo.

-Run `python flash.py` and follow the instructions:
+Run `pf-flash` and follow the instructions:

 ```sh
 dan@NUC-robotlab:~/imx-pharmbio-automation/pf_repl$ python flash.py